yousefshalby/Valify-Solution-Task/README.md

-# Valify-Soultions-Task
+# Valify-Solution-Task

-<P>Here you can Find Valify- Soultions task task with Postgres dataBase and and tested by unittesting</p>
+<P>Here you can Find Valify- Solution task task with Postgres dataBase and and tested by unittesting</p>

 # Setup & Launch: